runflame/mint/Specification.md

 Ancestor `H-M` must be read as an _ancestor located at the height H-M_.
 Ancestors `H-M..H-K` must be read as _a set of ancestors located from height H-M to height H-K_, where each ancestor can be not connected directly, but from another ancestor.

 Each ancestor H-K for bag B must fulfill the following rules:
-1. Ancestors H-K-1..H-M should be the same for the ancestor H-K and for other ancestors connected to the bag B.
+1. Ancestors H-K-1..H-M should be the same for the ancestor H-K and for other ancestors connected to the bag B at the height H-K.

 #### Bag ID